 For import applications, you need whatever factory scan tool the dealer uses, an aftermarket scan tool with reflash capabilities for that vehicle, or a J2534 pass-through device that will work on the vehicle.

-Yearly and monthly access fees to OEM databases tend to be very pricey for the average shop, but one-day or short-term access fees are typically available for $20 to $25.
-These costs are usually passed along to he vehicle owner when a shop has to access online information.
+Yearly and monthly access fees to OEM databases tend to be very pricey, but one-day or short-term access fees are typically available for $20 to $25.

-On GM vehicles, a list of flash updates that are available can be found on GM's Vehicle PCM Calibration Information website at http://calid.gm.com or http://tis2web.service.gm.com/tis2web.
+On GM vehicles, a list of flash updates that are available can be found on GM's Vehicle PCM Calibration Information website at https://tis2web.service.gm.com/tis2web.